R bootcamp

 Not only can lists contain arbitrary values of mixed types (atomic data types from Exercise 1 of this exercise), they can also contain “non-atomic” data as well, such as other lists!
 In fact, you can, in principle, create lists of lists of lists of… lists!

-Try creating a list() which, in addition to a couple of normal values (numbers, strings, doesn’t matter) also contains one or two other lists (we call them “nested”).
-Don’t think about this too much, just create something arbitrary to get a bit of practice.
+Try creating a list() which, in addition to a couple of normal values (numbers, strings, doesn’t matter) also contains one or two other lists (we call these lists “nested lists” for this reason, or also “recursive lists”).
+Don’t think about this too much, just create something arbitrary “nested lists” to get a bit of practice.
 Save this in a variable called weird_list and type it back in your R console, just to see how R presents such data back to you.
 In the next Exercise, we will learn how to explore this type of data better.

 Here’s an example of such “nested list”: